 The purpose of Emergent Organizational Development and Change (EODC)™ is to help create the conditions for organizations to conquer the complexities and the rates of change in the 21st Century.

-Edward Hampton, Managing Member, Performance Perspectives LLC states it well;
+A colleague, Edward Hampton, Managing Member, Performance Perspectives LLC states it well;

 “Position OD work on the emergent.
 Past OD work has looked to the Past and/or to the Future.
 Those were boxes.
 The emergent is where Flow operates.
 It is where the client lives – and dies.
 OD consultants need to work there.”

 The Emergent Organizational Development and Change (EODC)™ Platform and Framework is constantly forming and being shaped out of the following theorems, constructs, research and practices of:

 - The Fundamentals of Organizational Development (Emergent Action Research™ [EAR]).

 - Chaos Theory.
 “Out of chaos emerges form.”
 (Patrick Trottier, 2015)